mulekick/megadownload/README.md

    - Wait for your files to download.
    - Enjoy ad free, network latency free content !

-## Notes
+## some advice
+   - You can provide multiple http session files after the -i option.
+All will be processed.
    - Type ./megadownload.js -h to see all available options.
-- Has been extensively tested on [a number of platforms](./platformslist).
+   - The default minimal duration is 90 seconds, which means that all media lasting less than 90 seconds will be discarded.
+You can adjust it with the -d option.

+## important notes and advice
+   - All the successfully probed media from your HTTP session will be downloaded *in the highest possible quality*.
+That sometimes means lenghty downloads, but the result is enjoyable 😁.
+   - Don't panic if you end up with exotic file formats like *.webm, *.opus, *.adts, etc... (web media players use such formats, so your locally installed player should be able to play them as well).
+   - The algorithm will seek to extract as much media as possible from your session, so you'll often end up downloading unwanted content like :
+     - ads
+     - duplicates (same quality or lower)
+     - mute thumbnails previews
+   - Save the content you want to save and delete the rest (setting up the -d option to the approximate length of what interests you will discard most of the garbage).
    - I routinely use it to download like 40-50 videos at the same time.
 Don't hesitate to feed it large 150-200 Mb HAR files !
-- All the successfully probed media from your HTTP session will be downloaded, which means that you'll often end up downloading ads/unwanted content.
+   - At the same time, don't go too much above the 50 simultaneous downloads mark or the progress bars may behave unexpectedly and mess up your terminal.
+Experiment until you find the volume of HAR data you're comfortable using.
+   - If you try to download multiple media with the exact same duration from the same platform, you may sometimes (but rarely) end up with video from a media muxed with the audio of another media.
+   - To counter this, you can always save a HAR file after you've opened an URL to a media, then immediately run the program on it.

+## less important notes
+- This was extensively tested on [a number of platforms](./platformslist).
+Though the list of supported platforms may expand in the future, your favorite platforms probably are already supported 😏.
-- My approach has been to minimize transcoding operations as much as possible to keep the system resources footprint as light as possible.
-Don't panic if you end up downloading *.webm, *.opus or *.adts files, your media player WILL be able to play them.
+- My approach was to minimize transcoding operations in order to keep the system resources footprint as light as possible, thus the "exotic" file formats.
 - This project is of course named after the late [megaupload.com](https://en.wikipedia.org/wiki/Megaupload).
 Shout out to everyone who was there to witness this glorious slice of internet history !